TheOdinProject/curriculum/react/getting_started_with_react/rendering_techniques.md

 }
 ~~~

-Nesting ternaries and multiple `&&` operators can be intimidating to look at, so be sure to test things out!
+Nested ternaries and multiple `&&` operators can be intimidating to look at, so be sure to test things out!

 ### Assignment